Sakshi28720/AQLI/README.md

 ## Project: Air Pollution and Life Expectancy Analysis

-This project systematically examines air pollution levels across various regions and their impact on life expectancy.
+This project examines air pollution levels across various regions and their impact on life expectancy.
 The **Air Quality Life Index (AQLI)** provides a framework for quantifying the potential years of life lost due to exposure to **particulate matter (PM2.5)** pollution.

 ---